Note: True left and true right refer to the side of the valley or river when facing and looking downstream.

 Bookings not required - first come, first served

-From Crow Hut, travel down the river on the true right bank.
-The route alternates between easy river-bank travel and sections of marked track in the bush, where the river runs close to the bank.
-Approximately 15 minutes downstream from the hut is an active rock-fall area.
-Cross it quickly, with appropriate caution.
+From Crow Hut, follow the river down on the true right bank.
+The route alternates between easy riverbank travel and sections of marked track in the bush, where the river runs close to the bank.
+About 15 min downstream from the hut is an active rockfall area.
+Cross it quickly, but with appropriate caution.

 Cross Crow River where it opens out before joining the Waimakariri River.
 Then cut the corner on a marked track through a flat tongue of beech forest to the grassy Waimakariri flats.